-4. Class attendance and activity: 5%

-- +1% (resp. +2%) for actively answering questions (resp. proposing alternative solutions) - · -2% for being absent twice without proper reasons
+- 4. Class attendance and activity: 10% - +1% (resp. +2%) for actively answering questions (resp. proposing alternative solutions) - +2% for sharing typed lecture notes (at least two chapters or more) - · -2% for being absent twice without proper reasons

 •Missed course work is officially accommodated in the following three circumstances: